Pierre-Lannoy/wp-decalog/WP-CLI.md

 To change the default color scheme to something more *eyes-saving*, use `--soft`.

+If you prefer, you can even suppress all colorization with the standard `--no-color` flag.

 ### Examples

 To see all "live" events, type the following command: